Kalininskiy St-petersburg, Russia Travel Guide

 Make a commitment to sustainable practices during your journey.

-Always respect local customs, traditions, and religious practices.
+Always show respect for local customs, traditions, and religious practices.

 Dress modestly when visiting churches and religious sites.